someparty/someparty/source/articles/2019-12-15-anything-good.html.markdown

 Last week Patrick Flegel announced their next studio album as the haunting Toronto no-wave/trans-pop act [Cindy Lee](https://cindylee-w25th.bandcamp.com/).
 Titled *What's Tonight to Eternity*, the set's due on February 14 via the [Superior Viaduct](https://www.superiorviaduct.com) imprint [W.25TH](https://www.superiorviaduct.com/collections/w25th).
 The record follows 2018's *Model Express* full-length.

 In a statement, Flegel reflected on the influence of Karen Carpenter, the late American singer whose death at the age of 32 brought increased public visibility to anorexia and other eating disorders.
-Flegel commented on that Carpenter's story reverberates through this new work:
+Flegel commented that Carpenter's story reverberates through this new work:

 >"I found a deep interest and comfort in her story, which is a cautionary tale about the monstrosity of show business, stardom at a young age, and being a misfit looking for connection.
 The darkness and victimizing tabloid sensationalism she suffered, which is easily tempered and overwhelmed by her earnest output, her artistry, her tireless work ethic.
 Something utterly unique and magical takes shape in the negative space, out of exclusion.
 What I relate to in her mainly has a lot to do with her output and what is unknown about her, how much she kept hidden to herself while having this public profile."